silverlui/TaskApplication/README.md

 # Sample .NET Task Application
-A simple RESTful Todo App that is implemented on the .NET Framework
+A RESTful Todo App that is implemented on the .NET Framework

 # Installation
 Clone repository into your directory